Top 10 Restaurants for Free Dining at Disney World

 Minnie’s Seasonal Dine is the easy pick in Disney’s Hollywood Studios.
 That might come as a surprise to some of you who experienced Hollywood & Vine during the “dark years” when this was one of the worst buffets at Walt Disney World.
 Now, the food is better than expected, and the character interactions are fantastic.
 We are especially big fans of Minnie’s Holiday Dine, as well as Minnie’s Halloween Dine.

-Other sure-fire alternatives in Disney’s Hollywood Studios are Sci-Fi Dine-In Theater (the ambiance there is unparalleled), but it’s only a strong value if you get the steak, and 50’s Prime Time Cafe.
-We are big fans of both of those restaurants.
+Other alternatives in Disney’s Hollywood Studios are Sci-Fi Dine-In Theater (the ambiance there is unparalleled) and 50’s Prime Time Cafe, but neither offer the same level of value for money due to menu cutbacks.
+Nevertheless, we are big fans of both of those restaurants.

 Tusker House